Learn about the context and the fundamental concepts of The Yoga Sutras of Patanjali.

 Gunas: three aspects of the manifested world

-Introduction to Patanjali's Yoga Sutras, with Anat Geiger is eligible for 4 Continuing Education Credits with Yoga Alliance.
+Introduction to Patanjali's Yoga Sutras is eligible for 4 Continuing Education Credits with Yoga Alliance.

-Anat Geiger threads science, spirituality, philosophy teachings and chakra theory through her teaching, combining Yang elements of strength and rhythm with Yin elements of kindness and silence.
+Anat Geiger threaded science, spirituality, philosophy teachings and chakra theory through her teaching, combining Yang elements of strength and rhythm with Yin elements of kindness and silence.
+She trained teachers since 2008 and established one of the first Functional Yoga Teacher Trainings in the world.
+Anat was a student of - and assistant to - Paul and Suzee Grilley, who, in Anat’s words, 'changed everything with their mind-blowing science, profound spirituality, irresistible humour and ever-present poetry'.

 This course will give you a fundamental understanding of yoga concepts from a philosophical point of view, to help you uncover a deeper meaning to your practice.